People have mixed priorities:

 This is evidence of deliberately ignoring these commandments, by the clergy and religious institutions, national and artistic, etc., to gain worldly benefits.

-In an interview I recently had with a group of priests and monks from around the world of the Interfaith Dialogue Conference for peaceful coexistence, I mentioned that monotheism is key to this coexistence.
+In an interview I recently had with a group of priests and monks from around the world to attend the Interfaith Dialogue Conference for peaceful coexistence, I mentioned that monotheism is the key to this coexistence

 - Giving the Creator (the Power in heavens) His right by worshiping Him alone, bearing witness that He is the One.
 He has no parents, no child, no equal.
 Knowing and understanding that God (Creator) is beyond incarnating in the form of humans, animals, idols, etc.